michael-milette/moodle-local_contact/README.md

 ----------------
 There are no configurable settings for this plugin at this time.
 However:

-* You should configure the email settings in Moodle.
+* Ensure email settings are properly configured in Moodle.
 * You should configure the support name and email address in Moodle.
 * You can edit the language files to modify the messages sent to the user.

-These can include the following tags which will be substituted at the time the message is sent:
+The message can include the following tags which will be substituted at the time the message is sent:

-* **[fromemail]**      : User's email address as entered in the web form.
+* **[fromemail]**      : User's email address as entered in the web form or the users registered email address if logged in.
-* **[fromname]**       : User's name as entered in the web form.
+* **[fromname]**       : User's name as entered in the web form or the users registered first and last name if logged in.
 * **[http_referer]**   : URL of the web form page that the email was generated from.
 * **[http_user_agent]**: Web browser.
 * **[lang]**           : Language that the user was viewing the website in at the time they submitted the form.